 Brain scans reveal a surprise about ADHD meds

-For years, stimulant medications for ADHD have been described as chemical accelerators, framed as drugs that rev up a ...
+For years, stimulant medications for ADHD have been described as chemical accelerators, framed as drugs that rev up a sluggish brain.
+New imaging work turns that story on its head.
+Brain scans now ...

 May 7, 2008 (Washington, DC) — A large neuroimaging study found that in attention deficit/hyperactivity disorder (ADHD), brain development follows a normal trajectory, but maturation of the prefrontal ...